thejohnyw/workout-tracker/README.md

 # Workout Watcher Full Stack Web App!

 This site is fully deployed.
+Since Heroku removed hosting, the site's backend will no longer take API requests.

 The backend CRUD API (Flask+PostgreSQL) is hosted on Heroku: https://workout-watcher.herokuapp.com
 Note: There's no home page for backend so to access JSON data, go here: https://workout-watcher.herokuapp.com/workout